Red Barons Webseiten

 Quiet Pariser Platz in 1895.
 To the right the French embassy

-Subsequently the Gate became a bottle neck for the ever increasing traffic on the East-West axis (Unter den Linden - Pariser Platz - Charlottenburger Chaussee now Straße des 17.
+Subsequently. the Gate became a bottleneck for the ever-increasing traffic on the East-West axis (Unter den Linden - Pariser Platz - Charlottenburger Chaussee now Straße des 17.
 Juni) until World War II.

 However, the picture taken in 1925 shows relatively minor traffic.